Archived Posts from this Category

 Some are anticipating that the museum, when completed, will be as important as the Menil in Houston (we’ll see…).
 Adjaye has already created a model for the museum which was sort of viewable through the glass of a locked office door in the Linda Pace Foundation offices during an event last night.
 I just caught a quick glimpse, but the model seemed less boxy than some of Adjaye’s more well-known projects, such as the Museum of Contemporary Art in Denver (above).

 An exhibit of Adjaye’s work will be traveling to the Hudson (Show)Room at Artpace in September.
-The show, organized by London’s Whitechapel Art Gallery, is called “Making Public Buildings” (a catalog is available on Amazon).
+The show, organized by London’s Whitechapel Art Gallery, is called “Making Public Buildings” (a catalog is ).
 As usual with Hudson shows, Adjaye will be giving a walk-through at the opening on September 11.
 In addition to high-end London homes and public buildings such as museums and libraries, Adjaye has collaborated with artists Olafur Eliasson (see here) and Chris Ofili (see here) on projects that blur the line between visual art and architecture.
 Adjaye’s buildings are noted for their experiential sensitivity and their ability to respond to the surrounding environment.

 We’ll give you more details as we get them…